-Kick off the holiday season with your family at the Winter Family Fair!
-See the original manuscript of Charles Dickens's A Christmas Carol; meet Dickens, Scrooge, Cratchit, and the Ghosts of Christmas Present and Past as well as strolling musicians, magicians, and street fair entertainers; enjoy a theatrical reading; and make crafts related to our exhibitions!
+Kick off the holiday season with the Morgan’s annual display of the original manuscript of Charles Dickens’s A Christmas Carol.
+In addition to viewing the manuscript, families will meet Dickens, Scrooge, Cratchit, and the Ghosts of Christmas Past and Present as well as strolling musicians, magicians, and other entertainers.
+Celebrate your family’s love of books with a visit to J. Pierpont Morgan’s Library, and make crafts inspired by our exhibitions.

 - Christmas Present!

 The Grand Falloons company leads visitors in a lively celebration of A Christmas Carol with characters including Ebenezer Scrooge, Bob Cratchit, the Ghosts of Christmas Past and Present, Charles Dickens, and many more.

 - “Come in and know me better, man!”

 Get into character, literally, as a figure from A Christmas Carol using the head-in-the-hole board mimicking Punch contributor John Leech’s famous illustrations.
 Sign up for our Family Raffle for two chances to win a copy of A Christmas Carol and The Great Spruce.

 Share photographer Duane Michal’s love of the Edward Lear (1812–1888) Illustrated Nonsense Alphabet.
 Craft a bookmark starring your favorite letter and create your own pun-ny poetry.

 Take your cue from the rich colors of the La Scala opera house and create new perspective with these homemade opera glasses.
 Pick a hue for the translucent lens and you can literally have rose colored glasses - or blue, or green!